 9.A.48 The Unconventional Protein Secretion (UPS) System

 Mammalian cells export most proteins by the endoplasmic reticulum/Golgi-dependent pathway.
-However, some proteins are secreted via unconventional, poorly understood mechanisms.
+However, some proteins are secreted via unconventional mechanisms.
 The latter include the proinflammatory cytokines interleukin(IL)-1β, IL-18, and IL-33, which require activation by caspase-1 for biological activity.
 Caspase-1 itself is activated by innate immune complexes, the inflammasomes.
 Secretion of the leaderless proteins proIL-1α, caspase-1, and fibroblast growth factor (FGF)-2 (see TC# 1.A.108) depends on caspase-1 activity (Keller et al., 2008).
 Although proIL-1alpha and FGF-2 are not substrates of the protease, they interact physically.
 Secretome analysis using iTRAQ proteomics revealed caspase-1-mediated secretion of other leaderless proteins with known or unknown extracellular functions.
 Many of these proteins are involved in inflammation, cytoprotection, or tissue repair.
-Thus caspase-1 plays a role in unconventional protein secretion.
+Thus, caspase-1 plays a role in unconventional protein secretion.
 By this mechanism, stress-induced activation of caspase-1 directly links inflammation to cytoprotection, cell survival, and regenerative processes (Keller et al., 2008).

-A growing number of proteins devoid of signal peptides have been shown to be released through non-classical pathways independent of endoplasmic reticulum and Golgi.
+A growing number of proteins devoid of signal peptides have been shown to be released through non-classical pathways independent of the endoplasmic reticulum and Golgi.
 Among them are two potent proangiogenic cytokines, FGF1 (TC# 1.A.108) and IL1α (TC# 1.A.109).
 Stress-induced transmembrane translocation of these proteins requires the assembly of copper-dependent multiprotein release complexes.
 It involves the interaction of exported proteins with the acidic phospholipids of the inner leaflet of the cell membrane and membrane destabilization.
 Not only stress, but also thrombin treatment and inhibition of Notch signaling stimulate the export of FGF1 (Prudovsky et al., 2008).

 Stress enhances the expression of S100A13 and induces the actin cytoskeleton-dependent translocation of FGF1, S100A13, and p40 Syt1 to the inner leaflet of the cell membrane where they bind to acidic phospholipids.
 SK1, located on the inner leaflet of the cell membrane, serves as a source of copper ions (which are provided to SK1 by the transmembrane copper transporters).
 Copper delivered by SK1 is required for the formation of the release complex.
 This complex includes the covalent FGF1 dimer, non-covalent S100A13 dimer, p40 Syt1 and SK1.
-The release complex binds to Anx II, which is also located on the inner leaflet of the cell membrane.
+The release complex binds to Anx II, which is also located on the inner leaflet of the cell membrane (Pompa et al. 2017).
 Transmembrane flipping of acidic phospholipids results in the export of the FGFI release complex and Anx II (Prudovsky et al., 2008) (Giuliani et al., 2011).
 Galectin-3 may form pores in the plasma membrane that facilitate it's secretion to the outside (Pompa et al. 2017).